-The Scheme does not have more than 100 members and so a SIP is not a requirement, in any case, no serviceable SIP exists for the Scheme.
+While the Scheme has more than 100 members, a SIP has not been prepared for the Scheme.

 As no liquid assets are available to invest on behalf of the Scheme, Dalriada took the view that preparing a SIP would not be in any way meaningful.
 It was also decided that the cost of obtaining investment advice and drafting a SIP would result in an unnecessary cost being accrued for the Scheme at this time.
+Dalriada has informed TPR of the decision not to produce a SIP.